mohammad2174/mohammad2174/README.md

 - 💬 Ask me about would you prefer work on team programers ? as a answer I tell you yes sure
 - 📫 How to reach me: https://www.linkedin.com/in/mohammadreza-khorrami-238302215/
 - 😄 Pronouns: seriously, funny, a little quiet ❤
-- ⚡ Fun fact: in fact just im hunger 😁
+- ⚡ Fun fact: in fact just I'm hunger 😁
 - thanks reguard for reading